Sharing Financial Wisdom between the Generations

 Get serious about saving

 You can’t avoid it.
 To get on top of your finances you need to save and to save means you have to have financial discipline.
-Kylie was taught by her parents and grandparents that if you want to look forward to a better financial future, you need to take a serious
+Kylie was taught by her parents and grandparents that if you want to look forward to a better financial future, you need to take a serious approach to saving.

 “My parents raised me to save money, set big goals, work hard and think about the future,” says Kylie.
 “They were both very open about money and my Dad gave me a copy of “The Richest Man in Babylon” by George S. Clason to read when I was just 12.
 So I learnt early about what you could do with money if you were prepared to save.
 My parents invested in shares and property and that helped me realise how much more freedom you have with other sources of income, apart from your earnings or salary.”